-The only exception is if you become disabled, die, or reach age 65, you can use HSA funds for non-medical expenses without incurring the 20% additional tax.
-However, those funds will be considered taxable income.
+There are exceptions.
+If you become disabled, pass away, or reach age 65, you may use HSA funds for non-medical expenses without the penalty.
+However, those funds will still be treated as taxable income.

 Source: “Revenue Procedure 2003-57: Section 213(d).--Medical, Dental, Etc., Expenses.”
 Internal Revenue Service.
 Accessed June 19, 2020. https://www.irs.gov/pub/irs-drop/rr-03-57.pdf.